jpazsedano/docker-environments/README.md

-# Wordpress-service
+# Docker environments

-This is a template to create a wordpress and database service.
-Ready to go.
+This directory is a collection of docker compose files representing environments to use in development.
+Each environment is stored in a folder and contains a `docker-compose.yml` file.

-To use it, create a symlink from your project folder to the `docker-compose.yml` file in this directory.
-Then, run `docker-compose up -d` to start the wordpress instance and `docker-compose down` to stop it.
+To use the environment in your project, create a symlink to the desired `docker-compose.yml` file and run `docker-compose up -d` to start it.
+To stop the environment run `docker-compose down`.